narminayadullayeva/data-science-porfolio/README.md

 ---

-If you want to have a chat with me about the portfolio, work opportunities, or collaboration, send me an email at narmina.yadullayeva@gmail.com.

 ## Create environments

 - If using Mac, you may use the following shell script to setup your custom environment: